-The impacts following the occurrence of a Sustainability Risk may be numerous, difficult to assess and vary depending on the specific risk, region and asset class.
-In general, where an unexpected Sustainability Risk materialises in respect of an asset, there could be a negative impact on, or entire loss of, its value.
+The impacts following the occurrence of a Sustainability Risk may be numerous and vary depending on the specific risk, region and asset class.
+In general, where a sustainability risk unexpectedly materialises in respect of an asset, there could be a negative impact on, or entire loss of, its value.